 STUDIO TALLIES-Turning the channel ON can activate a remote tally indicator.
 There are four tally control lines.
 The checked boxes show which tallies are activated.
-This requires additional configuration in XPoint or Navigator to fully implement the feature.
+This requires additional configuration in XPoint to fully implement the feature.

-BUS MINUS DIRECT OUT-For each signal, determines if the Bus Minus output is a mix-minus of the selected BUS MINUS SOURCE (unchecked) or is a Direct Output (checked).
-On signals where the BUS MINUS DIRECT OUT box is checked, the PGM D Off Line box (above) will have no effect.
+BUS MINUS DIRECT OUT-For each fader, determines if the Bus Minus output is a mix-minus of the selected BUS MINUS SOURCE (unchecked) or is a Direct Output (checked).
+On faders where the BUS MINUS DIRECT OUT box is checked, the PGM D Off Line box (above) will have no effect.

-BUS MINUS SOURCE-For each signal, determines which bus the Bus Minus output is a mix-minus of.
-Any of the four PGM busses, the four MIX MINUS busses, or the four AUX busses can be selected as Bus Minus Source.
+BUS MINUS SOURCE-For each fader, determines which bus the Bus Minus output is a mix-minus of.
+Any of the four PGM busses can be selected as Bus Minus Source.
 If, for example, E1PgmA is selected, then the BUS MINUS output will consist of the audio on the E1PgmA bus, minus the signal assigned to the fader.
 This is true when the fader is turned on.
 It also true when the fader is turned off, unless the PGM D Off Line box is checked (above).
-This setting will have no effect on any signal where the BUS MINUS DIRECT OUT box is checked (above).
+This setting will have no effect on any fader where the BUS MINUS DIRECT OUT box is checked (above).